vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/setting-up-lazy-load-for-pixel-apps.md

 The setup consists of enabling the `experimentalLazyLoadAllPixels` setting on the `vtex.store` app and then enabling the `experimentalLazyLoad` setting for each pixel app.

-> ℹ️ All ecommerce stores build on VTEX IO use `vtex.store`.
-To get more information about this app, check our [repository](https://github.com/vtex-apps/store).
+> ℹ️ All ecommerce stores built on VTEX IO use `vtex.store`.
+To learn more, check the [ vtex.store app repository](https://github.com/vtex-apps/store).

 | Setting | Description | Apply to | Values |
 | ------- | ----------- | -------- | ------ |